KevinWang676/KevinWang676.github.io/_pages/one-more-thing.md

   - /one-more-thing.html
 ---

-## Besides an undergraduate, I am also a content creator who is working on democratization of AI
+## I am also working on democratization of AI and trying to bring the benefits of AI to everyone

-I have made about **30** videos about various applications of AI such as speech synthesis, voice conversion, and stable diffusion on a Chinese video sharing website called bilibili.
+* **A content creator**: I have made about **30** videos about various applications of AI such as speech synthesis, voice conversion, and stable diffusion on a Chinese video sharing website called bilibili.
 My bilibili account now has about **6k** followers and my videos has got almost **400k** views in total.

 ## Tips and hints